pydot-a11y/a11ypydot/src/security/somenotes.md

 Change the one placeholder in determineModifiedBy() to a test value like "Test User".
 Set the two environment variables so your plugin knows where to send data and what the secret key is.
 Build and run your plugin.

+Hi Gregory,
+Hope you’re doing well.

+I’m working on extending the Structurizr plugin so it can emit workspace modification events to the Structurizr portal.
+I’d like to confirm what authentication mechanisms are supported or recommended for sending data from the plugin to the portal.

+Specifically, should this integration rely on Kerberos tickets, mTLS, or JWT issued via MSAD SSO (or another mechanism you’ve already set up)?